 Ryan Shandler is a PhD candidate at the University of Haifa in the School of Political Science.
 His research focuses on the intersection between technology and international security.
 Ryan draws on theories of political psychology to understand the political effects of cyber-threats and develop Internet age theories of political participation.
 His research primarily utilizes natural experiments, large-N surveys and controlled laboratory studies.
 He is a research fellow at the Center for Cyber, Law & Policy, an inaugural fellow of the IDIT Doctoral Program, and a recipient of the Yakir Award for Outstanding Doctoral Research.

-Shani Fachter is a PhD candidate in the Political Science Department at the Hebrew University of Jerusalem.
+Shani Fachter received her PhD in Political Sciences from the Hebrew University of Jerusalem in 2021.
 Shani’s research focuses on the effect of political activists’ presence on intergroup violence atfriction points during ongoing conflict.
 In her research, Shani uses experimental methodology including laboratory experiments and cutting-edge technology such as virtual reality equipment.
 Shani’s research interests are intergroup violence, ideology and political activism, and the Israeli-Palestinian conflict.
 She has published peer-reviewed articles in the Journal of Conflict Resolution and Behaviour & Information Technology.

 Sharon Matzkin is a PhD candidate at the University of Haifa in the School for Political Sciences.
 Her main research interests focus on the political economy of cyberattacks.
 Drawing upon economics, political science and political psychology, she examines how political institutions, the political environment, and cyber-economy form a unique ecosystem which influence each other.
 She primarily deals with the politico-psychological aspects of cyber-attacks on financial markets and how those, in turn affect public confidence in government institutions and mass political attitudes.
 She utilizes rigorous quantitative research methods with large data samples.
 In her thesis titled Public Confidence Following Lethal and Financial Conventional and Cyber Terror: Survey-Experiments in Trilateral Democracies she utilized structural-equation modeling with data collected in three countries.